Best GPU Temperature For Gaming

 Crysis 3

-If the games you play are overloading your GPU, it might be time to upgrade or admit defeat by either lowering the settings (although that can only do so much) or playing some less demanding games.
+If the games you play are overloading your GPU, it might be time to upgrade or admit defeat by either lowering the settings (although that can only do so much) or playing some less taxing games.

 Overclocking